charliecb/Logion/README.md

 After initializing the environment specified above, or by using a standard Google Colab notebook with `!pip install transformers`, one must include the model files ("config.json", "pytorch_model.bin"; found in the Dropbox link below) in the directory "models/base."
 At this point, it is possible to execute `python beam_search.py` and observe the sample results included in the file.

 One can experiment by replacing the sample text included in line 185 of beam_search.py with arbitrary Greek text, replacing artificial or real lacunae with mask tokens, denoted "{tokenizer.mask_token}".

-## Model

-Stored on [Dropbox](https://www.dropbox.com/sh/x8lsd6la7meq4xk/AABb8tqHPTT1KHYvLvKLeaEta?dl=0) due to size limitations on GitHub.
-In addition to the base model, trained according to the standard objective for masked-language modeling, we provide fine-tunings which specialize in predicting spans of more than one consecutive missing token.
-For each 1<k<=5, we train a "expert<i>k</i>span" model which is never trained on missing spans of fewer than k missing tokens.
-At inference time, we use the expert models to predict appropriate spans, defaulting to the expert5span model for gaps of more than 5 missing tokens (such gaps are statistically rare in the corpus).